1968 Winter Olympics: Venues

 The 90m hill could have been built without any problems in Autrans, but the organisers decided instead to use Saint-Nizier-du-Moucherotte, 17 kilometres away from Grenoble, as well as Vercors-Massif.
 The relatively small distance to the city and the better accessibility guaranteed a larger audience.
 The construction period lasted from July 1966 to January 1967.
-After the games, the Dauphine hill was only rarely used and closed down and fell into ruin beginning in 1990.
+After the games, the Dauphine hill was rarely used and closed down and fell into ruin beginning in 1990.
 A third Olympic venue in the Vercors-Massif was Villard-de-Lans, 34 kilometres from Grenoble, where the luge competition took place.
 The track is exactly 1,000m long, has 14 curves and has a drop of 110m.
 After it temporarily closed down in 1994 it was remodelled.
 Today, it now has an artificial surface which makes it possible to use all-year-round.
 It is no longer used for competitions.

 The third Olympic venue in Vercors Massif was 34 km away from Grenoble in the commune of Villard-de-Lans, where the luge competition took place.
 The track for the luge was exactly 1 km long, had 14 corners and had a drop of 110m.
 After the track was temporarily closed in 1994, it was rebuilt at today's location.
 It has an artificial surface, which makes using the track all year round possible.
 For competitions it is no longer used.

 The furthest distance, which is also the highest, is L'Alpe d'Huez, 65 kilometres southeast of Grenoble.
 The bobsleigh took place at Col de Poutran at a height of around 2,000m.
 It was 1,500m long, had 13 corners and had a drop of 140m.
 It was principally a natural course, but three of the corners were exposed to direct sunlight, and was kept artificially frozen by ammonia and liquid nitrogen.
 In L'Alpe d'Huez, a replacement course was made available for the alpine skiing.